srph/angular-xhr/README.md

 It is working as it should, but it is **not** yet recommended or suitable for production.

+This is an on-going project, and I am in need contributors (especially feat requests).

 ## Installation

 You may grab the [build](https://cdn.rawgit.com/srph/angular-xhr/dist/angular-srph-xhr.js), or from bower!